 Over to you

 Let us know how your German Brotchen rolls turn out.
+Remember bread doesn't have to be unhealthy it can be tasty and healthy.
 Also, how did your blood sugars fair when you switched out white, refined grains for whole grains, or other flours like almond flour, or flaxseed meal from your diet?
 Did you notice a difference?
 Let us know in the comments box below.

 “The need of the immaterial is the most deeply rooted of all needs.
 One must have bread; but before bread, one must have the ideal.”